Chitransh-22/FairSight/README.md

 FairSight is an interactive Streamlit dashboard that helps data scientists, ML engineers, and researchers audit their datasets for fairness issues.
 It automatically detects the dataset's likely business domain, measures **Disparate Impact**, **Statistical Parity Difference**, and **Consistency** across protected groups (e.g. gender, race, age), applies **Reweighing** mitigation via IBM's AIF360, computes an automated **rule-based fairness verdict**, and generates a plain-language fairness explanation using a **locally hosted LLM (Ollama)** — no external API keys or cloud calls required.
 The full audit trail can be exported as a downloadable **PDF report**.

 The app is organized as a small package: core fairness logic lives under `CORE/`, all Streamlit UI lives under `UI/`, and custom styling lives under `styles/`.
+The workflow is presented as four tabs — **Dataset → Dashboard → AI Report → Export** — so each stage can be revisited independently once it's complete.

 ---